cyberark/cyberark-aws-auto-onboarding/README.md

 # Deleting the solution
 ### Order of deletion:
 1. Delete StackSet
-2. Delete the CloudFormations in the following order
+2. Delete the CloudFormations in the following order:
 	- CyberArk-AOB-MultiRegion-CF-VaultEnvCreation
 	- CyberArk-AOB-MultiRegion-CF
 # Troubleshooting Tools